dev-pieter/personal_api/README.md

 # Personal API

-### An api for data handling on my Digital Ocean droplet.
+### A NodeJS/Express api for data handling on my Digital Ocean droplet.

 Blog: